 I guess for a writer publishing on Amazon, being independent means having no support at all!

 Update: I just received Amazon’s reply (although I don’t understand it or their apparent lack of interest)

 “Amazon respects a manufacturer’s right to enter into exclusive distribution agreements for its products.
 However, as the enforcement of these agreements is a matter of contract between the manufacturer and the distributors, it would not be appropriate for Amazon to assist in enforcing these agreements.”

 I was a big fan of Time Team in its early days.
-In recent years its got a bit too long in the tooth.
+In recent years it’s got a bit too long in the tooth.
 I was fascinated by their Special programme on the 1066 Battlefield.
 I would love to see more like this.
-I only regret that they didn’t have enough time to do more than speculate that the actually centre of the battle was at the centre of Battle (no pun intended).
+I only regret that they didn’t have enough time to do more than speculate that the actual centre of the battle was at the centre of Battle (no pun intended).
 Let’s hope they have another go soon.
-No evidence of the battle has ever been found but it has to be there somewhere.
+No evidence of the battle has ever been found, but it has to be there somewhere.

 I have also found the recent series on the Cold War fascinating.
-It’s very worth watching if you can get it on catch-up TV if only for the idea that Brent Cross shopping centre won Britain and the US the Cold War!
+It’s very worth watching if you can get it on catch-up TV, if only for the idea that Brent Cross shopping centre won Britain and the US the Cold War!
 The series has been good material for my current project (hint!).
 The presenter is a bit too pro-Maggie Thatcher for my liking; I am one of those who narrowly avoided a prison sentence for busking under her ‘iron’ rule.
-Many people suffered terribly and who can forget the pole-tax?
+Many people suffered terribly, and who can forget the poll tax?